vistark16/vistark16.github.io/README.md

-# 📊 Project Summary – Statstronauts Marketing Campaign Optimization
+# 📊 Project Summary – Marketing Campaign Optimization

 ## Overview
 This project was conducted with the **Statstronauts team** to optimize digital marketing strategies using **predictive modeling**.